eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

   control: changesets can apply to multiple files, for example, and you can time travel to view the state of the repo at a given point in time.

   There's typically two ways to do this.
-The Obsidian way is the app just reads from, and writes to, the files, and it's up to the user to manage the Git side of things.
+The [Obsidian][obsidian] way is the app just reads from, and writes to, the files, and it's up to the user to manage the Git side of things.
 The other approach, implemneted by Ikiwiki and Gitit, is that the app "owns" the repository and can make commits on behalf of the user by providing a web interface.

 - **Change Review:** for collaborative wikis, changes can be proposed in PRs, discussed, edited, and finally merged.